Autoencoder vs Variational Autoencoder (VAE): Differences, Example

 decoder network architecture representation 1

 • Embedding space or latent space denoted using z: The embedding space is a compression of the original image into a lower-dimensional space.
 It is used to create new images based on sampling different points and passing the points through the decoder network.
 The decoder has learned appropriate transposed convolutional filters to create new images from points in the embedding space.
-Thus, when new points are sampled and passed through decoder network, new viable images get created.
+Thus, when new points are sampled and passed through the decoder network, new viable images get created.

 #